melanieseltzer/gulp-haml-boilerplate/README.md

 ## Task runners

-Run everything and serve locally from `build`.
+Serve locally from `build`.
 BrowserSync watches for changes in `src` and automatically reloads the browser.

 ```
 gulp serve